How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

-This guide uses sudo for commands that need root privileges.
-If your user is not in the sudoers file yet, run the commands as root or follow the guide on how to add a new user to sudoers on Ubuntu.
+These commands use sudo for package-management tasks that need root privileges.
+If your account is not in the sudoers file yet, run the commands as root or follow the guide on how to add a new user to sudoers on Ubuntu.

 sudo apt upgrade